Skip to main content

 If you’re really interested in beating the odds, see our comprehensive Water Heater Life Expectancy Guide to learn more.

-#10: Damaged Appliance
+#10: Damaged Parts or Tank

 Typically, “damage” implies that the water heater somehow got hurt before it was installed.
 That is not the kind of water heater damage we are talking about here.
 Here, we are referring to damage that accumulates after installation, such as water damage from tank leaks, plumbing leaks and backups.